codecano/nodejs-boilerplate-fastify/README.md

    npm install
    ```

-4. Create a `.env` file in the root of your project, similar to `.env.example`.
+4. Create a `.env.development` file in the root of your project, similar to `.env.example`.

 5. Run the development server:
    ```bash